 You have to figure out:

-• What the local laws are regarding recruiting people; Most European countries have licenses for hiring people requiring a representative office and experienced recruitment staff.
+• The local laws for recruiting.
+Most European countries have licenses for hiring people requiring a representative office and experienced recruitment staff.
 Another obligation could be sending reports of your new hire to the national ministries.

-• How to find local recruiters and teach them everything about working abroad through your agency; It takes up to two years to find hiring managers and people familiar with recruiting processes and teach them about your values and about working abroad so that new people are well-informed and get what they expect in a foreign country.
+• How to find local recruiters and teach them everything about working abroad through your agency.
+It takes up to two years to find hiring managers and people familiar with recruiting processes and teach them about your values and working abroad.

-• How to maintain the motivation of staff and your working processes; Having everybody motivated within the team can be hard, but having part of the team working in another country is much harder.
-We realized that running different offices at the same time requires many resources across the whole organization to have it running smoothly.
+• How to maintain staff motivation and your working processes.
+Keeping everybody motivated within the team can be hard, but it is much harder when part of the team works in another country.
+We realized that running different offices at the same time requires many resources across the whole organization to run smoothly.

 People agreeing on a deal